The Day Led Zeppelin Reunited

 In reality, "heavily anticipated" is putting it mildly.
 Since John Bonham's death in 1980 and the band's subsequent breakup, Zeppelin's three surviving members (guitarist Jimmy Page, vocalist Robert Plant and bassist and keyboardist John Paul Jones) had only gotten back together on a handful of occasions, and the results were always less than stellar.

-Their brief set at 1985's Live Aid (featuring Phil Collins on drums) was a total disaster, ruined by Plant's strained vocals and Page's fumbling, out-of-tune guitar.
+The band's brief set at 1985's Live Aid (featuring Phil Collins on drums) was a total disaster, ruined by Plant's strained vocals and Page's fumbling, out-of-tune guitar.
 The trio joined forces with Neil Young and Aerosmith at their Rock and Roll Hall of Fame induction in 1995, but the performance was musically and socially awkward.
-(Accepting the award, Jones thanked the other for "finally remembering my phone number," referencing a then-recent Page-Plant tour without him.)
+(Accepting the award, Jones thanked the others for "finally remembering my phone number," referencing a then-recent Page-Plant tour without him.)

-So, the stakes were high.
+So, the stakes were high for the 2007 gig.
 Fans, critics and probably the band members themselves viewed the concert as their on-stage swan song.
 The demand for tickets was immediate and jaw-dropping: The 20,000 or so available tickets were sold through an online lottery system, with one million people registering (and subsequently crashing the event's website).

 The remaining Zeppelin trio brought along Bonham's Jason, who'd previously played drums with the band in 1988 at the Atlantic Records 40th Anniversary concert.
 The 16-track set ranged from early psychedelic-blues ("Dazed and Confused") to hard-hitting mid-period classics ("In My Time of Dying," "Rock and Roll") to more obscure later-day gems ("For Your Life," "Nobody's Fault but Mine").
 There were hiccups – Page's muddy guitar tone on "Ramble On," his fumbling through "Black Dog" – but the highlights ("Stairway to Heaven," "Kashmir") were downright thrilling.
 It was further proof that even B-plus Zeppelin still could eclipse pretty much every other rock band on the planet.